pingcap/docs-cn/faq/sql-faq.md

 ## Does TiDB release space immediately after deleting data?

 None of the `DELETE`, `TRUNCATE` and `DROP` operations release data immediately.
 For the `TRUNCATE` and `DROP` operations, after the TiDB GC (Garbage Collection) time (10 minutes by default), the data is deleted and the space is released.
-For the `DELETE` operation, the data is deleted but the space is not released according to TiDB GC.
-When subsequent data is written into RocksDB and executes `COMPACT`, the space is reused.
+For the `DELETE` operations, the data is deleted but the space is not immediately released until the compaction is performed.

 ## Does TiDB support the `REPLACE INTO` syntax?